Equine Assisted Services

 Equine Assisted services promote health for the mind, body and soul, and support the physical and emotional needs of our clients.

-Horses of Hope Oregon’s goal is to use our horses to improve the lives of our clients, and renew hope in their own capabilities.
+Horses of Hope Oregon’s goal is to partner with our horses to improve the lives of our clients, providing support in the pursuit of health, happiness and healing through horses.

 To learn more about becoming a client: